De novo or reference based OTU-clustering of 16S-, 18S-, and ITS rRNA data

 Assemble and annotate whole metagenome data sets with class leading accuracy and performance.

-Functional profiling using PFAM, Gene Ontology and BLAST.
+Functional profiling using PFAM, Gene Ontology, and DIAMOND.

 Visualisation and statistical analysis in the context of metadata